 To scroll Press

 Up one line.
+When used in the parameter hints text box, this shortcut steps up one line through the alternatives.
 Ctrl + Up arrow

-When used in the parameter hints text box,
+Down one line, When used in the parameter hints text box, this shortcut steps down one line through the alternatives.
+Ctrl + Down arrow

-this shortcut steps up one line through the
+Up one page Page Up

-alternatives.
+Down one page Page Down